tensorlayer/TensorLayer/docs/index.rst

   TensorFlow only.
 The simplicity do not sacrifice the performance.

 .. note::
-   If you got problem to read the docs online, you could download the project on `GitHub`_, then go to ``/docs/_build/html/index.html`` to read the docs offline.
+   If you got problem to read the docs online, you could download the repository on `GitHub`_, then go to ``/docs/_build/html/index.html`` to read the docs offline.
 The ``_build`` folder can be generated in ``docs`` using ``make html``.